Linaro/step/samples/foc_controller_simple_foc_shield/README.rst

 ************
 To experiment the motor control is necessary a power electronics interface that supports three PWM signals on its input.
-This sample was tested using the ST Microelectronics IHM07M1 brushless motor interface development kit plus a Nucleo G474RE board, altough any nucleo board that has support for PWM and I2C from Zephyr would work.
+This sample was tested using the SimpleFoC brushless motor interface development kit plus a Nucleo G474RE board, altough any nucleo board that has support for PWM and I2C from Zephyr would work, also any board with Arduino R1 connector, may also work.

 Also besides a brushless motor, it is necessary a magnetic encoder board like AS5600 (or AS5408 which is register compatible) with I2C interface.
-This FoC controller is a voltage mode, that is it, a rotor position sensor like this magnetic encoder is required, it can be attached to any I2C available on the MCU, for this test the I2C1 under PB8 and PB9 pins were selected in the Nucleo board.
+This FoC controller is a voltage mode, that is it, a rotor position sensor like this magnetic encoder is required, it can be attached to any I2C available on the MCU, for this test the I2C1 under D14 and D15 arduino pins were selected in the Nucleo board.

-For the PWM, the test was made using the pins PA8, PA9 and PA10, these pins output the PWM signlas from TIM1, respectively the channels 1 to 3.
-Also the driver on the power board have 3 enable signals that need to be tied to high, in the test they are connected on PC10 to PC12.
+For the PWM, the test was made using the arduino pins D5, D6 and D9, these pins are PWM output capable.
+Also the driver on the power board has 1 enable signal that need to be tied to high, in the test it is connected to D8 arduino signal.
 More information can be obtained checking the sample overlay file for this application.